How Education Amplifies Social Impact: A Framework for Sustainable Change

 As I was sitting there, in the classroom in Fiji, watching a little girl help her friend with that pesky insulation ring (a notoriously tricky part of the JuniorBuddy building process), I was beaming to myself.
 I couldn’t help but be proud of them, just as I was proud of my own daughter, Luca Doble, for how amazing, brave and inspirational she was.

 This feeling was it.
-Not a hint of frustration, only playfulness, curiosity and lightness, like if a weight suddenly dropped, I could feel that the future holds something great.
-It’s that dopamine hit you get when kindness leads the way, when you volunteer for something great, without expecting anything in return.
+Not a hint of frustration, only playfulness and curiosity.
+Like if a weight suddenly dropped, I could feel that the future holds something great.
+It’s that dopamine hit you get when kindness leads the way, when you volunteer without expecting anything in return.

 This was where true learning was taking place, when curiosity led the way, in a low-stakes, friendly environment.
-It’s a feeling that I wish more people got to experience as often as possible.
+It’s something I wish more people got to experience as often as possible.
 Offering this opportunity in the form of purpose-led volunteering workshops, with the hope of giving people a glimpse of this feeling, became another corner stone of SolarBuddy’s work.

 Skills-based volunteering: cross-sector mentorship building tech careers. © SolarBuddy

-As we grew, so did the scope of our team workshops, eventually growing into SolarBuddy LIVE, a core impact vehicle for us and an incredible springboard towards deeper engagement with corporate partners.
+These workshops eventually grew into SolarBuddy LIVE, a core impact vehicle for us and an incredible springboard towards deeper engagement with corporate partners.

 This was a way to stretch our impact further (reaching almost two million people living in energy poverty and gifting over 300,000 solar solutions) but also offer something more.
 A glimpse of this incredible feeling, a penny drop that will lead some towards kindness and positive impact.